 In just three words, Great Eastern Sun speaks to the qualities of openness, spaciousness and clarity that empower us to orient towards possibility and change.

 Being a psychotherapist feels like a natural outcome of my life so far.
 I have not always been in this profession, having also worked in business and high tech.
 Even in those professions, I had a certain psychological perspective that added greater context to my work.
 For example, as a Certified Public Accountant, I was fascinated by all the ways people reacted to financial information.
 While financial data can be a rather abstract representation of a situation, a person’s response to that data always seemed to point to what was really going on.
 As I became increasingly interested in why people behave the way they do, I found myself on a parallel path of self-discovery.

 In my twenties, I studied philosophy and Western psychology at the University of Virginia in Charlottesville.
 Later, I delved into Eastern practices, such as yoga, tai chi, meditation and other spiritual practices.
-These pursuits ultimately led me to Naropa University, the Buddhist-inspired university where I trained as a psychotherapist and learned to integrate contemplative practices with Western and Eastern psychology.
-To this day, my life and work continue to evolve through meditation and yoga.
+These pursuits ultimately led me to Naropa University, the Buddhist-inspired university where I trained as a psychotherapist and learned to integrate mindfulness practices with Western and Eastern psychology.
+To this day, much of my life and work continue to evolve through meditation and yoga.

 About me, personally

 People say I am good-natured and easy to connect with.
 I have a broad knowledge base and an open mind.
 I have a passion for staying abreast of current events and love discussing different points of view.
 There’s a lot to investigate and digest in this troubled but beautiful world.